OpenWebAdvocacy/website/src/posts/uk-launches-investigation-into-apple-and-google-under-dmcc.md

 In the provisional decision report, the MIR team has opted not to use the powers of the MIR but instead to hand over its findings to the CMA who will use the DMCC as the enforcement and oversight mechanism.

-Please consider writing in to the CMA to explain your views on browsers, browser engines and web apps, in order to enforce any of the remedies of the MIR under the DMCC, first Apple and Google must be declared SMS under the DMCC.
+In order to enforce any of the remedies of the MIR under the DMCC on Apple and Google, Apple and Google must first be declared SMS under the DMCC.
+To do this, the CMA needs to hear from you about your views on browsers, browser engines, and web apps; please consider responding to [this request for comment](https://assets.publishing.service.gov.uk/media/67911997cf977e4bf9a2f1aa/Invitation_to_comment.pdf).

 See the file on the [Google investigation](https://assets.publishing.service.gov.uk/media/679115a4e2b9324a911e26d6/Google_investigation_notice.pdf).